zirosi/ranqo/readme.md

 # Ranqo
-Ranqo is a simple random quote generator built in c++.
+Ranqo is an overenginered random quote generator built in c++.

 ## Rqo files